Why setting this goal?

 In addition, the safety and accessibility of drinking water are major concerns around the world.

-Consumption of water contaminated with these components can lead to health risks:
+Drinking water contaminated with these components can lead to health risks:

 - infectious agents